 The “Tandy’s Lake” sign from the shelter remained in the Tandy family long after the lake and the interurban were gone.

 Roger Tandy died in 1898.
 Clip is from the March 6 Dallas Morning News.

 Roger Tandy’s son George (1846-1921) built a big house up the hill from the lake near Ayers at Hampshire Boulevard.
 George was a civic leader in the town of Polytechnic Heights.
 In 1890 he donated land for the campus that became TWU.
 In 1892 he helped start a streetcar line that ran from Polytechnic College to downtown Fort Worth through Glenwood.
 The streetcars originally were pulled by mules.
 Fort Worth incorporated Polytechnic Heights in 1922.

 The obituary for George Tandy said little about his civic leadership.
 Clip is from the May 25, 1921 Star-Telegram.

-In 1912 Lewis Tandy Sr. (son of George and father of Bert) built this home on Meadowbrook Drive on what had been Tandy ranchland.
+In 1912 George’s son Lewis Tandy built this home on Meadowbrook Drive on what had been the Tandy ranch.
 The home has remained in the family.